 The SMR is the regulatory guidance document describing requirements for post-construction stormwater management.
 Stormwater management performance requirements are determined based on the storm drain system available to connect into as well as the jurisdiction of the storm drain system.
-For Project areas that will connect into the SFPUC's existing separated storm drain system in 3rd Street or Mission Rock Street, or a SFPUC accepted outfall, the SMR requires the Project to implement a stormwater management plan that results in capture and treatment of all stormwater runoff from the 90th-percentile storm event prior to discharge to the separated storm outfalling directly to the San Francisco Bay through a Port outfall, the SMR requires the Project to implement a stormwater management plan that results in capture and treatment of all stormwater management plan that results in capture of the storm drain system outfalling directly to the San Francisco Bay through a Port outfall, the SMR requires the Project to implement a stormwater management plan that results in capture and treatment of all stormwater management plan that results in capture and treatment of all stormwater management plan that results in capture and treatment of all stormwater runoff from the 85th percentile storm event.
+For Project areas that will connect into the SFPUC's existing separated storm drain system in 3rd Street or Mission Rock Street, or a SFPUC accepted outfall, the SMR requires the Project to implement a stormwater management plan that results in capture and treatment of all stormwater runoff from the 90th-percentile storm event prior to discharge to the separated storm sewer system.
+For Project areas that will be served by the Port's separated storm drain system outfalling directly to the San Francisco Bay through a Port outfall, the SMR requires the Project to implement a stormwater management plan that results in capture and treatment of all stormwater runoff from the 85th percentile storm event.